What is the connection between humanism and Luciferianism?

 precisely because there is a fundamental path and becoming.

-And this transformation of consciousness changes desires and aspirations, in accordance with the level of knowledge gained.
+And this transformation of consciousness changes desires and aspirations according to the level of knowledge gained.

 So, in our opinion, the best wish is